lllyasviel/stable-diffusion-webui-forge/README.md

     Regional Prompter (I have not figure out how to use that UI yet.. will test later)

-Below extensions will be given up but they may still work

-    MultiDiffusion / Tiled Diffusison
-    Deform
-    Roop

 (Tiled diffusion is integrated now and no need to install extra extensions.
 Also the current smart unet offload is much better than multi-diffusion and people can directly generate 4k images without using multi-diffusion, by automatically offload unet to RAM.
 If bigger than 4k, use Ultimate SD Upscale.)
 (But if you want to use some special features in MultiDiffusion like inversion or region prompt, probably you can still use it, but it can be very rare.)